hoshuhoshu/eco_01/README.md

 - We learned how to install and use multer
 - We learned password hashing using bcrypt
 - And lastly we learned about usage of jsonWebTokens for authentication.

+## Milestone 5: Project Overview -

+In this milestone we focused on creating a signup page for new users visiting the website,

+Key Learnings -

+- We Learned how to create the UI for the Signup page using React and Tailwind CSS.
+- We also learned how to use RegEx (Regular expressions) for the validation of the inputs on the signup page.

+## Milestone 6: Project Overview -

+Key Learnings -

+- We learned how to encrytp the password and store it in the database (Hashing) , Using the Bcrypt package.
+- We also learned how to store data of new users inside the database.

+## Milestone 7: Project Overview -
+In this milestone we simply implemented the logic for login and signup , that is if the user already exists in the database then only he/she will be able to login.

+## Milestone 8: Project Overview -
+In this milestone we simply created the frontend part for the HomePage of our Website , And also learned how to route it.